icryo/RFCpwn/README.md

 ### RFCpwn
-An Impacket style enumeration and exploitation toolkit using SAP RFC calls
+An SAP enumeration and exploitation toolkit using SAP RFC calls

 RFCpwn relies on the pyrfc and the libraries provided by SAP in: https://github.com/SAP/PyRFC#installation
 ```shell